kingluddite/web-dev-notes/full-stack/meteor/udemy/meteor-react-amead/03-notes-app/03-notes-app/07-highlighting-selected-note.md

 3. Click on **notes** on the screen and you will see that the word **selected** appears (_eventually we'll add a dynamic css class_)

 ### House we have a problem - We forgot to set the session
-Refresh page and the URL stays the same the we lose the selected text because we did not set the session
+Refresh page and the URL stays the same but we lose the selected text because we did not set the session

 `routes.js`